AmyB173/aimfor9-mathsGCSE/README.md

 ### Images

 - Maths Tutoring with Amy Logo and derivatives - created by me in my business "Maths Tutoring with Amy"
-- Background on 404 page
+- Background on 404 page - image by freepik at https://www.freepik.com/free-vector/hand-drawn-no-data-illustration_49586625.htm

 ### Code
 #### General